FernandoJoachin/70-preguntas-JS/README.md

 24. What´s the value of 'this' in Javascript?
 [Answer](https://youtu.be/-DSuFb-LK4o)
 25. What is the prototype of an object?
 [Answer](https://youtu.be/48mk1I1Vyn0)
 26. What is an IFFE, what is the use of it?
 [Answer](https://youtu.be/wvf2LxfmkeE)
+27. What is the use Function.prototype.apply method?
+[Answer](https://youtu.be/kHyrfrrKI_o)
+28. What is the use Function.prototype.call method?
+[Answer](https://youtu.be/mWiYFhyAAr4)